 \section{Improvements to P\'{o}lya-Vinogradov on Average}

 Let $\e > 0$ and let $\chi$ be a primitive character of order $d$ modulo a prime $q$.
 We define

 To prove Theorem \ref{thm:PVImpAvg} we will show, using work of Granville and Soundararajan \cite{GSPret}, that the iterated sumsets of $\Xi_d(\e)$ satisfy rigid conditions; see Lemma \ref{lem:sumFree} below.
-As it turns out, this rigidity puts limits on $|\Xi_d(\e)|$, at least when $d$ has no small prime factors. \begin{prop} There is an absolute constant $C > 0$ such that if $k \geq 1$ and $\e > 0$ satisfies $\e \geq C (\log q)^{-\tfrac{1}{3(2k+1)^2}}$ then
+When $d$ has no small prime factors this rigidity puts limits on the size of $\Xi_d(\e)$. \begin{prop} Let $q \geq 10$ be large.
+Then there is an absolute constant $C > 0$ such that if $k \geq 1$ and $\e > 0$ satisfy